 9. The court can make changes to the schedule during the two years, as long as those changes or modifications to not substantially affect or alter the periods of placement allocated to the parents in their final orders or judgment.

-If you have questions or concerns on how the 2 year truce applies in custody cases in Wisconsin, feel free to contact one of our experienced family lawyers at Karp & Iancu, S.C. today for an initial consultation.
+If you have questions or concerns on how the 2 year truce applies in custody cases in Wisconsin, feel free to contact one of our experienced family lawyers at Karp & Iancu, S.C. today for an initial, 100% confidential consultation.